 Launched a survey to collect user data

 Conducted literature review on existing products

 Through thorough research, we identified three major problems they are facing when shopping in a physical store.
-Compared with the other two, the last problem has more impact on them.
+And unavailable accessible fitting room is more upsetting compared to the other two problems due to the reasons below.

 We also determined the following design criteria to guide our design process and final evaluation.

-We interviewed 4 participants including two wheelchair users, an occupational therapist, and a research scientist who specilizes in accessibility.
+We interviewed 4 participants including two wheelchair users, an occupational therapist, and a research scientist who specializes in accessibility.
 We obtained many key user insights and identified our problem space.